dlcs/book/API_Reference/customer.md

 ### name

-The URL-friendly name of the customer, can be used in URLs rather than customerId
+The URL-friendly name of the customer, can be used in URLs rather than customerId.

 | domain         | range      | readonly | writeonly |